Kehrlann/spring-security-architecture-workshop/4-authentication-provider/README.md

 But it is also gaining traction, and so now we need an admin to.
 You know.
 Administer.
 Things.
 And we've on-boarded this lovely fellow named Daniel, kind, rigorous, competent...
 But he has a bad memory.
-He can't even remember is password.
+He can't even remember his password.

 So we will implement a special security measure, just for him - when someone tries to log in, and their username is `daniel` ... don't check the password, just log them in[^1].